Make Sure Your Chosen Font Reflects Your Brand’s Voice, Tone & Aesthetic

 Know Your Font Classification

 Typography is not just limited to how content looks like.
-It extends to text alignment, spacing, contrast, consistency, color, and hierarchy.
+It extends to text alignment, spacing, contrast, consistency, colour, and hierarchy.
 With so many aspects in mind, it can be a bit overwhelming to decide where to start.
 So here’s step numero uno: Pick between the three main classifications of type:

 - Serif: Serif fonts are those font types that include a small line at the end of a stroke in a letter or symbol.
 Times New Roman, Georgia, and Merriweather and examples of serif fonts.
 These fonts are found commonly in print media.
 They are formal and old school.